sguzman/math-research/README.md

 - Using operator theory to study any arbitrary state space and dynamics thereof
 - Representing a matrix as a infinite matrix with 0s being filled in around the matrix
 - Zero-matrix (all slots are 0) algebraic closure
+- Computing intersections by: create a $R^2$ matrix for points for each curve (1 for point, 0 elsewhere), multiply both matrices, somehow zoom in on non-zero points